an7user/SQL_scripts/SQL_SCRIPTS.md

 ![02_dupe_2](https://user-images.githubusercontent.com/90646142/136613545-b503a357-dfa8-42d6-a936-5990d6211312.png)

-## Method 3: finding duplicates in table: fact_sales using ROW_MUMBER function
+## Method 3.
+Finding duplicates in table: fact_sales using ROW_MUMBER function

    SELECT * FROM (SELECT *, ROW_NUMBER() over (PARTITION BY invoice_id ORDER BY invoice_id) as Duplicates